“I Am NYTS” Student Stories

 There is no monetary value I can place on my New York Theological Seminary education.
 My Masters of Professional Studies degree was earned under the most difficult conditions imaginable – behind the maximum security walls of Sing-Sing Correctional Facility.
 Yet, I would not trade that experience for anything in the world, because it has given me insight into not only myself, and my beliefs, but also an insight into and a profound respect for the beliefs of others.
 This insight serves me well in my current position as Reentry Outreach Coordinator for The Interfaith Center of New York.
 Yes, I am truly honored to say that I am a graduate of New York Theological Seminary’s “North”

-NYTS is celebrating its 32nd year of the MPS program at Sing Sing.
+NYTS is celebrating over 30 years of the MPS program at Sing Sing.